nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools (nRT)
+### What ?
 It is another open-source modular auto-rigger written for Autodesk Maya in Python.

 There are a few great auto-rigger tools available online.
 As a rigger I'm interested in building my own.
 One cool thing I learn throughout the development is the use of custom framework.
-Thanks to the Udemy course <b>Python for Maya: Beginner to Advanced Rigging Automation</b> by <b>Nick Hughes</b>, the tools are built with less redundant codes, better readability, and no dependency on PyMEL.
+Thanks to the Udemy course <b>Python for Maya: Beginner to Advanced Rigging Automation</b> by <b>Nick Hughes</b>, my tools are built with less redundant codes, better readability, and no dependency on PyMEL.

-For example, the lines below generates all utility nodes and connections required and read as easy as expression.
+For example, the lines below generates all utility nodes and connections required and read as easy as expression !

 ```python
 # ---------------------------------------------------------------